 - 1. "AAUP" stands for American Association of University Professors.
 AAUP's annual faculty salary survey is reviewed during negotiations and used for goal setting. - 2.
 "Accompanist" is an APSOU approved representative to accompany members to meetings with a supervisor or administrator.
 See Article 18, Section B. - 3.
 "Adjusted Floor Salary" is the 9-month, 1.0 FTE salary rate that combines an individual's minimum floor salary and disciplinary adjustment. - 4.
 "Administrative release" is measured in ELU and releases a faculty member from some or all of their teaching duties to fulfill an administrative need, such as Program Chairs. - 5.
 "Agreement" means all of the definitions, provisions and terms agreed to by the two parties, as set forth in this contract. - 6.
 "APSOU" means the Association of Professors at Southern Oregon University. - 7.
 "Association" (see "APSOU") - 8.
 "ASSOU" means the Associated Students, Southern Oregon University. - 9.
 "Bargaining unit" means the employees, collectively, included in the bargaining unit as defined in Article 3 (Recognition). - 10.
 "Base salary" or "salary base" is the 9-month, 1.0 FTE salary rate paid to a faculty member subject to this collective bargaining agreement ("CBA"), excluding any temporary additions such as an irregular employment agreement ("IEA").
 Any elements of pay not defined in this CBA are outside the CBA and will not be coded as faculty salary or pay. - 11.
 "Board" is Board of Trustees of Southern Oregon University. - 12.
-"Calendar day" means a day as counted on a twelve-month, non-academic calendar. - 13.
-"Center" (see "Division") - 14.
-"Completed years in rank" (see "year-in-rank") - 15.
+"Business Day" means any day excluding Saturday, Sunday and any day which is designated as an observed holiday under SOU Policy titled "Paid and Unpaid Leave for Unclassified Employees" [FAD.011] or is a day on which SOU is declared or required by law or other governmental action to close.
+Where a meeting is required on a business day that falls between academic terms, the parties shall reasonably cooperate in the granting of extensions and scheduling courtesies that do not cause undue delay. - 13.
+"Calendar day" means a day as counted on a twelve-month, non-academic calendar. - 14.
+"Center" (see "Division") - 15.
+"Completed years in rank" (see "year-in-rank") - 16.
 "Consultation" is a decision-making process that reflects Southern Oregon University's commitment to shared governance.
-Consultation means there is a formal opportunity for faculty (as a whole or through authorized representatives) to provide input and present judgment prior to a decision being made. - 16.
-A "continuing" bargaining unit member is one who was a bargaining unit member during spring term of the current academic year and is expected to be in the bargaining unit the following fall term per the University staffing plan. - 17.
-"CUPA-HR" stands for College and University Professional Association for Human Resources.
-CUPA-HR's faculty salary survey is used in determining disciplinary adjustments. - 18.
-"Current year-in-rank" (see "year-in-rank") - 19.
-"Department" (see "Program")
+Consultation means there is a formal opportunity for faculty (as a whole or through authorized representatives) to provide input and present judgment prior to a decision being made. - 17.
+A "continuing" bargaining unit member is one who was a bargaining unit member during spring term of the current academic year and is expected to be in the bargaining unit the following fall term per the University staffing plan.